rabuu/sheetstorm/src/assignment.typ

   /// ```
   /// -> array | dictionary | str | none
   authors: none,
-  /// The name of tutor. -> content | str | none
+  /// The name of the tutor, displayed in the header. -> content | str | none
   tutor: none,
-  /// The document date, displayed in the header. -> datetime
+  /// The document date, displayed in the header. -> datetime | none
   date: datetime.today(),
   /// The date format that is used to display the document date.
   ///